degu-io/ts-boilderplate/README.md

 Also, we've added `husky` and `lint-staged` to run Prettier on staged files.
 These tools are a godsend ensuring all commits are suitably formatted and linted.

+## Vitest

+The choice to use `vitest` is due to it's speed, ease of use and similarity to [Jest](https://jestjs.io/).
+Generally, it is very quick to set up an run.
+Though it can sometimes trip up the developer with some of the configuration.
+Once in place it is a good test framework to work with.

+Note the use of `globals: true` in the `vitest.config.ts` and `"types": ['vitest/global']` in `tsconfig.json`.
+This allows global use of basic test methods, such as `describe`, `expect`, etc.

+There is also a very powerful `vitest ui` function that gives a report in the browser with some helpful features.

+## MSW

+Who doesn't love a good mock?

+[Mock Service Worker](https://mswjs.io) provides a fairly painless network mocking mechanism that plays nicely with Vitest.
+It alerts in the test if it finds an unhandled network call.

+We have set up a separate directory for the `msw` server and handlers so that code can be reused across tests.

 ## A note on `.editorconfig`

 [EditorConfig](https://editorconfig.org/) is a useful tool (read the docs).
 However, I have excluded it from this boilerplate as it can conflict with Prettier and ESLint.
 Usage should be agreed at a team/contributor level.